AmeriHealth: Wellness programs

 AmeriHealth provides employer on-site health coaching with a nurse wellness specialist to small- and mid-sized New Jersey–based organizations.
 Workplace wellness services include sending registered nurses to provide a broad spectrum of on-site health education, seminars, screenings, and support.
 AmeriHealth offers an incentive-based wellness program, called Embrace Well-Being, which provides individuals and groups with tools to "support wellness and rewards for living a healthy lifestyle".

 Community involvement

 AmeriHealth is the name sponsor of the New Jersey Devils’ practice facility, the AmeriHealth Pavilion.
 When this sponsorship was announced, news reports cited AmeriHealth's desire to contribute to the “revitalization of Newark.”

 AmeriHealth is also a sponsor and participant in Special Olympics New Jersey's annual “Lincoln Tunnel Challenge.”
 In 2009 the event drew a record crowd of 3,500 runners and walkers to the tunnel.
-Additionally, AmeriHealth sponsors and participates in the Benjamin Franklin Bridge Challenge, which benefits the Larc School for disabled students; and sponsors Rutgers University and several local the minor league baseball teams.
+Additionally, AmeriHealth sponsors and participates in the Benjamin Franklin Bridge Challenge, which benefits the Larc School for disabled students; and sponsors Rutgers University and several local minor league baseball teams.